edimetia3d/cppLox/README.md

    * An object system with GC that used for both jlox and clox.
 2. A more clear implementation, code is (hopefully) more readable more.
    * Especially true when comparing with original clox's c style code.
+   * Performance is not a big concern, though "optimizing" is an important part of the original tutorial.
+Because I am experienced in optimizing, for a toy/tutorial project, I care about performance more.
 3. Files are C++ CMake style organized.
    * `bin/lox`: the main executable, which is a wrapper of the `liblox` library.
    * `bin/lox-format`: a tool to format Lox code, which is based on the AST Printer.